fnichol/knife-server/README.md

 [![Code Climate](https://codeclimate.com/github/fnichol/knife-server.png)](https://codeclimate.com/github/fnichol/knife-server)

 An Opscode Chef knife plugin to manage Chef Servers.
-Bootstrap a new Chef Server on Amazon's EC2 or a standalone server.
+Bootstrap a new Chef Server on Amazon's EC2, Linode or a standalone server.
 Backup and restore your Chef Server or Hosted Chef's node, role, data bag, and environment JSON data.

 ## <a name="usage"></a> Usage